genderbias/gender-bias-in-IR/README.md

 ## Trained Model:
 You can also use the fine-tuned BERT model for query gender identification task [here](https://drive.google.com/file/d/1_YTRs4v5DVUGUffnRHS_3Yk4qteJKO6w/view?usp=sharing).
 ## Results:
-Psychological characteristics for queires of each group can be found in Quantifying Psychological Characteristics folder.
+Psychological characteristics for queries of each group can be found in Quantifying Psychological Characteristics folder.